- Vol 1: General - Topics Chapters Overview

 Purpose: Promulgate noise standards for highway traffic

-Applicability: All federally funded projects for the construction of a highway on new location, or the physical alteration of an existing highway which significantly changes either the vertical or horizontal alignment or increases the number of through-traffic lanes.
+Applicability: All federally-funded projects for the construction of a highway on new location, or the physical alteration of an existing highway which significantly changes either the vertical or horizontal alignment or increases the number of through-traffic lanes.

 - Noise impact analysis

-- Analysis of mitigation measures
+- Analysis of abatement measures

 - Incorporate reasonable and feasible noise abatement measures to reduce or eliminate noise impact